artdearthouse/mc-anvil-db/README.md

 ## Overview

 **Key Features:**
-- [] 🚀 Infinite World Feature without real .mca files on disk
+- [ ] 🚀 Infinite World Feature without real .mca files on disk
-- [] 📁 Anvil format compatibility (potentially works with any Minecraft Java Edition, but 1.21.11 considered as a goal for now)
+- [ ] 📁 Anvil format compatibility (potentially works with any Minecraft Java Edition, but 1.21.11 considered as a goal for now)
-- [] 🔌 Pluggable abstract storage backends (Memory, Redis, PostgreSQL) so Minecraft can read chunks from any storage backend without knowing the storage backend.
+- [ ] 🔌 Pluggable abstract storage backends (Memory, Redis, PostgreSQL) so Minecraft can read chunks from any storage backend without knowing the storage backend.
-- [] 🐳 Docker-first with proper FUSE support
+- [ ] 🐳 Docker-first with proper FUSE support
-- [] Minecraft world is potentially queriable via PostgreSQL
+- [ ] Minecraft world is potentially queriable via PostgreSQL
-- [] Potentially we can use same map on different servers
+- [ ] Potentially we can use same map on different servers simultaneously

 ## Architecture